jakebailey/talk-ts-congress-2023/slides.md

 ---

-# Step 4: Inline imports, cont.
+# Step 4: Convert to named imports, cont.

 - This is _almost_ our desired code, just indirecting through "namespace barrels".